The Interim Cofounder™

 But if you require additional calls or more time for mentoring, consultancy or other bespoke projects, please ask.

-I usually charge £150 per hour for my additional time, but I am happy to discuss bespoke advisory and consultancy packages or split equity/fee options for compelling projects.
+I usually charge £150 per hour for my additional time, but I am happy to discuss bespoke advisory and consultancy packages for compelling projects.
+Discounts are also available for pre-funded and pre-revenue startups.

 You can find my contract via the terms and conditions link shown at the bottom of my website.
 It is an industry-standard business consultancy and non-disclosure agreement.
 All invoices contain a link to the contract.